 The final mainland Euro-leg saw the tour travel away from South West France, with its oppressive heat and endless stretches of body and umbrella strewn sand, to the cooler, quieter region of Galacia in North West Spain.
 Here the scenery was beautiful and the potential for good waves a little greater.
 As a much higher ranked event, it also attracted all of those at the top of the QS rankings.
 Although a little sweeter than the first rung, this top tier limbo, in which many surfers can be stuck in year after year, still felt far away from the Pro Surfer dream so many imagine.
 It was still brutal.
 The waves were still ‘challenging’ for the early rounds, and minute mistakes still sent competitors back to the airport after only twenty minutes in the brine.

 When asked why they want to partake in this endless conveyor belt of competitions, particularly when the professional free surf route exists, all the competitors have similar answers; they love to win and they want to be the best.
 It seems to me not only that, but also that they want to be validated and celebrated and known by all to be the best.

 It’s a hard thing for an everyday surfer to relate to, which perhaps explains the continuing relative disinterest in competitive surfing, particularly at a low level.
-Surfing is after all an inherently uncompetitive sport and indeed one where with great swathes pride themselves on its ability to be a purely solitary pursuit.
-Many of such surfers hold a healthy disregard for the obsessively competitive competition surfer, accusing them of lacking ‘soul’.
+Unlike other sports, surfing can be enjoyed without any competitive element at all, and is preferred by many a solitary pursuit.
+As a result, most surfers hold a healthy disregard for the obsessively competitive competition surfer.

 In fact I would go so far to say that there is no other sport, where raw competitiveness is simultaneously so derided by one group of practitioners, whilst driving another to dedicate so much energy and money on what is, for the most part, a brutally disappointing and thankless process.